 ECB Asmussen: Portugal needs more bond issues for OMT

-LISBON (Reuters) - Bailed-out Portugal needs to issue "reasonable amounts of bonds" with maturities longer than three years for it to qualify for the European Central Bank's bond purchases program, an ECB Executive Board member told a Portuguese newspaper.
+LISBON Dec 3 (Reuters) - Bailed-out Portugal needs to issue "reasonable amounts of bonds" with maturities longer than three years for it to qualify for the European Central Bank's bond purchases programme, an ECB Executive Board member told a Portuguese newspaper.

 In an interview published in Tuesday's edition of the Jornal de Negocios, Joerg Asmussen, one of the ECB's key negotiators for a closer integration of the euro zone, said Portugal took "a significant step forward" with the issuance of a three-year bond as part of a bond swap in October, but that was "not enough".